bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 ISP Snooping
 ============

-Depending in which country you live in, and possibly which provider you use, your internet activity may be snooped and logged by your internet service provider (ISP).
+Depending on which country you live in, and possibly which provider you use, your internet activity may be snooped and logged by your internet service provider (ISP).
 That may include: which sites you visit, who you communicate with, at what time and for how long.